bic-org-uk/bic-lcf/LCF-Authentication-and-Authorisation.md

     HTTP/200
     ...
     -- or --
-    HTTP/4xx - go get your access token from the IdP again.
+    HTTP/4xx - go get your access token from the IdP again, or if using HTTP BASIC, then your credentials were invalid for forbidden.

+The payload as a response to a Patron authorisations request is detailed within the documentation (here)[https://github.com/anthonywhitford/bic-lcf/wiki/LCF-Version-1.0.1#e13].